MartinOpat/open-diffloco/README.md

 </table>

 Open-DiffLoco is a framework for training deployable blind quadruped locomotion policies with differentiable simulation in MuJoCo MJX.
+Checkout the [arXiv communication paper](https://arxiv.org/abs/2608.02069) for more details and derivations, or [project web-page](http://diffloco.martin-opat.com/) for deployment videos!

 It implements the Short-Horizon Actor-Critic [(SHAC)](https://short-horizon-actor-critic.github.io/) algorithm, as well as a new method, Jacobian Augmented Value Estimation or JAVE, which further improves SHAC.
 This same idea could also be adopted to other successors of SHAC, e.g. Adaptive-Horizon Actor-Critic [(AHAC)](https://adaptive-horizon-actor-critic.github.io/).